Check For Bowel Cancer - Screening At Home

 Step 1: Consultation

-Step 2: Lab Analysis
+Step 3: Advanced Lab Analysis

 The Multi Cancer Early Detection Blood Test can be added to any of our health screening packages or taken as a standalone test.
 For a comprehensive review of your health, consider our Ultimate Health Screening package, which combines advanced tests with personalised care to help you stay ahead of potential risks.